 I’m trying to keep our home tidy and let me tell you, it’s not easy.
 My husband is a naturally untidy person.
 When we talk about cleaning and tidying work, we’ve got different standards.

 I have no idea why he likes to place clean outfits on the bedroom floor.
 I finally got a huge basket for him.
 Problem solved.

 Give up perfectionism.
 Get every family member involved in tidying the house.

 Even kids can help with small household chores.
 My daughter likes to help sweep the floor.
 I just let her do it though it’s not perfect.
 That’s okay.
 I can always fix it later.

 I love to keep things simple.
 Having fewer possessions at home means you have more space to live and spend less time cleaning and organizing.

-Simplifying my home gives me more time and space to enjoy and focus on the things and people that are important to me.
 Do you have any tips to simplify your home?
 Please leave a comment and I’d like to know.